SpaYco/UB-Running/README.md

 > SpaYso went for a trip to look for her partner SpaYco, but their enemy Ractive is trying to stop her! help her by jumping before the trap reaches SpaYso!

+## How To Play

+- Use the mouse button or touchscreen to jump and avoid traps, get a high score to be listed in the Leaderboard!

 ## Design

 > I like simplicity in designs, so i used colors from the same range for simplicity and beauty.